Huck Finn and Tom Sawyer Illustrations - Page 5

 May Robson as Aunt Polly abuses Tom Sawyer's left ear in a 1937 lobby card for David O. Selznick's Technicolor motion picture of THE ADVENTURES OF TOM SAWYER by Sam Clemens.

-afloat on the Mississippi and 4th and last, the steamboat AVALON (now the BELLE of LOUISVILLE) passing under the first Mark
+4th The steamboat AVALON (now the BELLE of LOUISVILLE) passing under the old Mark Twain Memorial Bridge.

 Counter display insert 7 x 9 inches for Mark Twain Showboats (cigars) "4 for 50 cents."
 Likely from the 1930's.